 On this day, Weinstein thought he’d get away with it.
 We all did.

 But my first experience with the former movie producer was a little different from Zoë Brock’s.
 The New-Zealand born model, actor and writer met Weinstein at a fancy dinner at the Cannes Film Festival in 1998.
-The beautiful 23-year-old was sat next to Weinstein, a seemingly strange seat allocation given the power suits at that table.
+The beautiful then-23-year-old was seated next to Weinstein, a seemingly strange seat allocation given the power suits at that table.

 “I felt kind of sorry for him,” Brock tells me.
 “I didn’t know who he was but based on his physicality, I had compassion for him.
 I assumed because I’d met so many up-and-coming producers trying to get their movies made that he was another one.
 I kind of felt like I wanted to entertain him and make him feel good.”